Bennito L. Kelty

 “This is an investment made by the [DDA], it’s not made by the City of Denver,” Johnston clarified.
 “It’s not by our general fund.
 It’s not made by capital funds.
 No part of these dollars could be used to support a city employee, to pay for a city program.”

 Johnston’s press conference was held at the Pavilions.
 A handful of pedestrians on 16th Street stopped to listen, including Matthew Hogue, who works on 16th Street and lives next to Park Hill Golf Course.
-He believes “16th Street is coming back,” but says what matters for him is that the city follows through on big projects.
+He believes “16th Street is coming back,” but adds that what matters for him is that the city follows through on big projects.

 “If you’re going to do it, have a plan, execute the plan, stick to it.
 You shouldn’t have to ask for any more money or resources from taxpayers,” he says.
 “It should be something planned out and ready to go.“